bgri/m100LE/README.md

 (Note that the .CO files above are _compressed binary_ and cannot be transferred via BASIC's `LOAD` or the builtin TELCOM prgoram.
-See the .DO versions below if you need ASCII.)
+See the .DO versions if you need ASCII.)
 </details></ul>

 **Tip**: You can transfer all of the above files, and more, to a modern